 - a violation of any law, rule, or regulation,

 - a gross waste of funds,

 - an abuse of authority, or

 - a substantial and specific danger to public health or safety.

 Can I keep my identity confidential?

+Yes.
+Most Inspectors General have hotlines that allow employees to make confidential disclosures.
+Inspectors General are prohibited from disclosing an employee’s identity unless the IG determines that disclosure is unavoidable or is compelled by a court order.
 If you file a disclosure with OSC, your identity will not be shared outside of OSC without your consent.
-OSC may disclose your identity only if OSC determines that it is necessary because of an imminent danger to public health or safety or an imminent violation of any criminal law.
+However, OSC may disclose your identity only if OSC determines that it is necessary because of an imminent danger to public health or safety or an imminent violation of any criminal law.

 What will OSC do once I make a disclosure?

+When a federal employee discloses wrongdoing to OSC, OSC evaluates the information and interviews the federal employee.
+OSC determines whether it is substantially likely that the employee’s allegation – or any portion of it – can be proven and whether it discloses a violation of a law, rule, or regulation; gross mismanagement; a gross waste of funds; an abuse of authority; or a substantial and specific danger to public health or safety.
 If it meets that standard, OSC will require the agency to investigate and submit a report of the agency’s findings to OSC.
 The whistleblower then has an opportunity to comment on the agency report.
 Those comments, together with any comments or recommendations by the Special Counsel, are sent with the agency report to the President and congressional oversight committees.
 The agency report is usually made available to the public.

 Are whistleblowers protected from retaliation?

 - file a complaint with OSC, which may seek corrective action when warranted;

 - file a union grievance; or

 Many forms of relief are available.
 They include job restoration, reversal of suspensions and other adverse actions, back pay, reasonable and foreseeable consequential damages, such as medical costs, attorney fees, and compensatory damages.
 In addition, damages may be awarded for attorney fees and expenses incurred due to retaliation.